charles-m-doan/distinction-space/content/Supportive/_Rules_of_Elaboration.md

 When tempted to explain *why* a clarification is being made, instead:

 * state the constraint directly,
-* state what MAF permits or blocks,
+* state what DC permits or blocks,
 * or describe the structural relation at issue.

 **Say what is true of the framework, not what the framework is reacting to.**